Constitution of IDNIYRA EUROPE e.V.

 IDNIYRA EUROPE e.V.

 It shall be domiciled in Hamburg.
-The financial year is the calendar year.

 The purpose of the Society is the promotion of ice sailing, notably in the international DN class.